 Endowment fund contributions are welcome in honor of Mark Kuppe’s four decades of service to the organization; tax-deductible checks can be made out to Canvas Health and sent to Canvas Health Development Department at 7066 Stillwater Boulevard, Oakdale, MN 55128 or at CanvasHealth.org/DonateNow.

-CONNECT Chemical Health Action Collaborative is hosting a community education opportunity, “Marijuana Mayhem”.
+CONNECT Substance Use Action Collaborative is hosting a community education opportunity, “Marijuana Mayhem”.
 The presentation will be held at the Eagle Valley Golf Course in Woodbury on Feb.
 10, beginning at 5:30 p.m. with a light dinner.

 For more information, click here.

-Canvas Health is a member of the Chemical Health Action Collaborative, which is a Washington county-wide coalition working to prevent and reduce youth chemical use through partnership, education, intervention and community change.
+Canvas Health is a member of the Substance Use Action Collaborative, which is a Washington county-wide coalition working to prevent and reduce youth substance use through partnership, education, intervention and community change.

 The Woodbury, Stillwater Sunrise, and Stillwater Noon Rotary Clubs joined efforts to raise funds to assist and serve the needs of Washington County’s homeless youth population.
 As a result of the clubs’ efforts, Canvas Health’s Homeless Youth Program will receive more than $18,000 of funding to continue its services.